prozolic/CsToml/README.md

 For more information about TOML, visit the official website at [https://toml.io/en/](https://toml.io/en/)

 > [!NOTE]
 > It is currently in preview.
 The library name and API may undergo breaking changes.
+> Currently the latest version is CsToml Ver.1.0.4.
+> The API specification has changed significantly in Ver.1.0.4.
+Some of them are no longer compatible with previous versions.

 ```csharp
 using CsToml;